 Special Event – Croatia and Slovenia

 Thursday Choir typically goes on tour each year, sometimes in Alberta and western Canada and other times we travel and perform internationally.
 In past years we have enjoyed tours to Iceland, Malta and Sardinia and, more locally, to the Banff Centre and Salt Spring Island, BC.
-This year we are looking forward to an international tour to Croatia and Slovenia in June 2020.

 Thursday Choir, Men perform “A Rovin”